corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/query-api.md

             var itemTimestamp: java.time.Instant
     ) : Serializable
 ```
-- To use these named queries in the query API provide either the name `"RecordedItem.findByItemName"` or `"RecordedItem.findByItemIdIn"`.
+To use these named queries in the query API, provide either the name `"RecordedItem.findByItemName"` or `"RecordedItem.findByItemIdIn"`.

 Named queries can also join with ledger tables, for example: